SharmilaKY/OIBSIP-Level-1-Task-2/README.md

-Landing Page
+Portfolio Website

-This is a simple and responsive landing page built using HTML, CSS, and JavaScript.
+This is a personal portfolio website built using HTML, CSS, and JavaScript.
-It includes a clean layout, basic styling, and sections that can be easily customized.
+It showcases projects, skills, and contact information in a clean and simple layout.

+How to Use
+Open index.html in your browser to view the portfolio.

 Features
 Responsive design
-Clean and simple UI
+Projects section
+About section
+Contact section
-Easy to edit and customize
+Easy to customize

-How to Use
-Download or clone the project.
-Open the index.html file in your browser.
-Customize the text, images, and styles as needed.

-Files Included
+Files
 index.html
 style.css
-script.js (optional)
+script.js
-assets/ folder for images and icons
+assets/ (images, icons)

+Customization
+Edit the HTML and CSS files to update your name, bio, projects, and images.